Zervice/pollytalk/src/content/blog/cultural-immersion-language-learning.md

 - **Virtual reality travel experiences** with immersive language components
 - **Live-streamed cultural events and festivals**

-PollyTalk's cultural simulation modules, for example, allow you to practice language in context-specific scenarios like ordering in a restaurant or navigating a train station, complete with cultural nuances and etiquette.
+PollyTalkie's cultural simulation modules, for example, allow you to practice language in context-specific scenarios like ordering in a restaurant or navigating a train station, complete with cultural nuances and etiquette.

 ### 3. Digital Cultural Exchange